Using bitcoin to pay for high-end escort services.

-Let the recipient know that you’ve sent the payment and provide any necessary transaction details.
-This ensures transparency and allows them to monitor their wallet for the incoming Bitcoin.
+Let the recipient know that you have sent the payment and provide any necessary transaction details.
+This ensures transparency and allows them to monitor their wallet for the incoming bitcoin.

 Monitor the transaction

-Once the recipient confirms the receipt of the transaction, you’ve successfully completed the payment.
+Once the recipient confirms the receipt of the transaction, you have successfully completed the payment.